berylrb/beryl-baldwin-portfolio/README.md

 ## Getting Started:

-Visit the portfolio app at .
+Visit the portfolio app at <a href="https://beryl-baldwin-portfolio.netlify.app/home.html" target="_blank">.

-Additionally, check out the trello board used for planning this portfolio app at .
+Additionally, check out the trello board used for planning this portfolio app at <a href="https://trello.com/b/9wYlJKjg/beryl-baldwin-portfolio" target="_blank">.

 ## Screenshot